oviyamuralidharan/Webhook_demo/README.md

-# Jenkins GitHub Webhook Demo
+# Jenkins GitHub Webhook Demo with SCM

 ## Objective

-This project demonstrates Continuous Integration (CI) using GitHub Webhooks and Jenkins.
+This project demonstrates Continuous Integration (CI) using GitHub Webhooks with SCM and Jenkins.

 ## Workflow